Meloxicam: Metabolism

 Meloxicam is extensively metabolized in the liver by the enzymes CYP2C9 and CYP3A4 (minor) into four inactive metabolites.
 Peroxidase activity is thought to be responsible for the other two remaining metabolites.

 Excretion

 Meloxicam is predominantly excreted in the form of metabolites and occurs to equal extents in the urine and feces.
 Traces of unchanged parent drug are found in urine and feces.
 The mean elimination half-life ranges from 15 to 20 hours.

 Adverse events are dose-dependent and associated with length of treatment.

 Research and development

-In the 1970s, chemists at Dr. Karl Thomas GmbH, a subsidiary of Boehringer-Ingelheim in Germany, synthesized a variety of enol carboxamides with the aim of obtaining active ingredients with anti-inflammatory or antithrombotic properties.
+In the 1970s, chemists at Dr. Karl Thomae GmbH, a subsidiary of Boehringer-Ingelheim in Germany, synthesized a variety of enol carboxamides with the aim of obtaining active ingredients with anti-inflammatory or antithrombotic properties.
 A compound belonging to the oxicams (UH-AC 62, meloxicam) stood out, exhibiting antiinflammatory activity in the pharmacological adjuvant arthritis model, but only low antithrombotic efficacy as measured by platelet aggregation.
-Dr. Karl Thomas GmbH filed the German basic patent DE2756113 (1979) and Boehringer Ingelheim US patent 4,233,299 (1980) and patents in many other countries.
+Dr. Karl Thomae GmbH filed the German basic patent DE2756113 (1979) and Boehringer Ingelheim US patent 4,233,299 (1980) and patents in many other countries.